 What is zoning anyway?

-Who actually regulates the use of land?
+Who regulates the use of land?

 If the use requires a special permit, what steps do I have to take to obtain the special permit?